-- I. Assuming pay restraint for all staff will continue up to 2019/20.
-(Pay bill increase of no more than 1%), recognises a £1.950m saving. - II.
-"Technical" savings of £5.651m from non-pay inflation, revenue costs associated with capital expenditure, and non-employee budgets. - III.
-Additional reduction in the Support Services saving £1.499m.
-This has placed a large number of non-uniform staff at risk of redundancy.
-Many of the "support service" areas and posts affected provide front line services to the community of Merseyside notably Prevention and Protection.
+- I. "Technical" savings of £5.4m from inflation, revenue costs associated with capital expenditure, and non-employee budgets. - II.
+A reduction in the Support Services saving £1.9m of which £0.426m is to come from a review of functions in 2018 for implementation in 2019/20.
+This has placed non-uniform staff at risk of redundancy.
+Many of the "support service" areas and posts affected provide front line services to the community of Merseyside notably Prevention and Protection. - III.
+Increase in the Council Tax Base above the 2015/16 figure projected to 2019/20.
+Additional income yield of £1.8m by 2019/20.

-Operational Savings totalling £1.900m:-
+Operational Savings totalling £1.9m:-

-However, this has left £1.900m of cuts to be found from front line operational response.
-The Authority has already seen the number of fire appliances in Merseyside reduce from 42 down to 28 since 2010, which equates to 33% overall reduction.
-A further £1.900m operational response is likely to see a further loss of up to 49 firefighter posts which equates to 4 wholetime appliances.
+However, this has left £1.9m of cuts to be found from front line operational response.
+The Authority will see the number of fire appliances in Merseyside reduce from 42 wholetime appliances down to 18 wholetime pumps; 6 day crewed; and 2 fully wholetime retained pumps.
+Which equates to 57% reduction in wholetime pumps.
+Over the same period the number of firefighter posts will reduce from over a 1,000 wholetime posts to 620 by 2019/20.